If your recruitment business development is unorganised, unplanned or irregular then it’s time to rethink how you approach business development.

 Being able to invest in that long-term view and tracking how you’re progressing is crucial, as that will tell you when you can expect to see dips in revenue.
 Once you have that insight, it will be a lot easier to avoid any dips in the future.

-Or simply learn more about the Opportunity Pipeline module here.
+Learn more about the Opportunity Pipeline module here.